Billy Beane’s Decision To Not Extend Mulder, Zito And Hudson Was The Right One: Money Ball At Its Best

 JD Closser never appeared in a big league game for the A’s and was released the year.

-Tim Hudson on the other hand, has been one of the better pitchers in the NL for the last decade, still towing the hill for the Giants at the age of 39.
+Tim Hudson on the other hand, has been one of the better pitchers in the NL for the last decade, still toeing the hill for the Giants at the age of 39.

-He definitely has been worth the $ invested (117 Million paid when he finishes his deal with the Giants .)
-He only made 4.5 Million in his 6 years with Oakland.
+He definitely has been worth the $ invested (117 Million paid when he finished his deal with the Giants .)
+Still though, He only made 4.5 Million in his 6 years with Oakland.

 The end result